 ---|---|

 Identification | In this section, you provide details such as your name, address, social insurance number, and marital status.
-You will also be required to answer questions such as your Elections Canada authorization, whether you have exempt income, and your foreign property declaration, as well as some questions that may or may not appear, depending on which province or territory you live in, such as whether you want to claim the Climate Action Incentive Payment, lived on specific First Nations lands, etc. |
+You will also be required to answer questions such as your Elections Canada authorization, whether you have exempt income, your foreign property declaration as well as some questions that may or may not appear, depending which province or territory you live in, such as whether you want to claim the Canada Carbon Rebate, if you’ve lived on specific First Nations lands, etc. |

 Total Income | Here you declare all your income sources, including income from employment, self-employment, foreign income, disability benefits, and more.
 This is also known as your gross income. |

-Net Income | This is the amount you're left with after deductions are subtracted from the total income.
-Deductions such as Registered Retirement Savings Plan and Registered Pension Plan contributions, child care expenses, and union dues will reduce your income, giving you a lower net income.
-Check with the CRA what deductions can be claimed in your particular tax situation.
-Net income is used to determine if you are eligible to claim certain tax credits or if you are entitled to certain benefits or credits. |
+Net Income | This is the amount you're left with after most deductions are subtracted from your total income.
+Deductions such as RRSP and RPP contributions, child care expenses, and union dues will all lower your net income. |

 Where do I send my T1?